What is the Electoral Register?

 The open (edited) register can be inspected at the town hall during normal office hours Monday to Friday.

 The full version of the current register is available for public inspection.
 However, the Representation of the People Regulations 2006 state that this inspection must take place under supervision.

 Anyone wishing to inspect the full version of the register can do so by prior appointment only.
 Please note that information from the full register may only be made by making hand written notes. photocopying or electronic recordings are not permitted by law.
 Information taken from the register must not be used for commercial purposes, unless the information is also published in the open version of the register.
 Please contact Electoral Services on 01372 732000 for further information.

 Please note that subject to staff availability, inspection time may be limited to 20 minutes per appointment.
 Please also give 24 hours' notice of any intention to inspect.

 Although you now have the option of withholding your name from the open register, you may find that your name is still included on mail marketing lists and you continue to receive unsolicited mail.
-If you don't want to receive advertising mailings you should write to: Mailing Preference Service, FREEPOST 29 LON20771, London W1E OZT or visit their website www.mpsonline.org.uk.
+If you don't want to receive advertising mailings you should write to: Mailing Preference Service, FREEPOST 29 LON20771, London W1E OZT or visit their website www.mpsonline.org.uk (link is external).

 Need more help?

 If you need more advice, please contact electoral services at the Town Hall, The Parade, Epsom Surrey, KT18 5BY Tel: 01372 732000 or email: email@example.com